Hauntedween

-Hauntedween is a 1991 horror film that was written and directed by Doug Robertson.
+HauntedWeen is a 1991 horror film that was written and directed by WM.
+Douglas Robertson.
 The film was shot in Bowling Green, Kentucky, after which it took the director two years to release onto home video.
-Hauntedween centers upon a fraternity fundraiser held in an abandoned haunted house, where the staff is slaughtered by the masked son of the attraction's original owner.
+HauntedWeen centers upon a fraternity fundraiser held in an abandoned haunted house, where the staff is slaughtered by the masked son of the attraction's original owner.

 A sequel was planned, but was never released.

 Synopsis

-The film opens with a young Eddie Burber collecting admission for his mother's haunted house, as he has been told that he is too young to work inside.
+The film begins in 1971, in the fictional town of Reguaws, Kentucky, with a young Eddie Burber collecting admission for his mother's haunted house, as he has been told that he is too young to work inside.
 Frustrated, Eddie decides to sneak into the house and scare a girl around his age.
 The scare turns deadly and the girl is impaled on a spike.
 Eddie decapitates her before growing frightened and running into a nearby field.
 He is retrieved by his mother and the two flee to a cabin in the woods, where they live for the next twenty years.
 This seemingly peaceful life is interrupted when Eddie's mother dies, causing the man to snap and return with her body to their now closed and abandoned haunted house.

-Meanwhile, a nearby fraternity is at risk of losing their charter, as they are behind on their dues.
+Meanwhile, Sigma Phi, a nearby fraternity of the Tophill State College, is at risk of losing their charter, as they are behind on their dues.
 They decide to hold a fundraiser party.
 This proves to be unsuccessful as they are unable to attract enough participants and end up spending almost all of their funds on alcohol to keep the party going.
-During the party Eddie arrives at the home claiming to be a former member.
+During the party Eddie arrives at the home claiming to be a former member after performing the secret salute -which he learned as a young man.
 He gives them a key and suggests that they re-open the old haunted house, which the members think is an excellent idea.
 Several of the members and their friends then fix up the house, unaware that Eddie has already killed one of the brothers and his girlfriend.

 The fraternity opens the haunted house for a single night.
 Initially things go well and they make a large amount of money in a short period of time.
 However soon after Eddie appears and starts slaughtering several of the brothers and volunteers.
 Some of the murders occur in front of patrons, who assume that it is part of the show.
-Eventually the truth is revealed by one of the surviving brothers, Kurt, causing everyone to flee.
-Kurt overpowers Eddie with a flame thrower.
+Eventually the truth is revealed by one of the surviving brothers, Hanks, causing everyone to flee.
+Hanks overpowers Eddie with a flame thrower.
 He walks away, assuming that Eddie is now dead.
 This is shown to be wrong, as Eddie then bursts out of the barn driving a van.
-Someone shoots at the van, which explodes into flame.
+Kurt shoots at the van, which explodes into flame.
 Despite this, the van continues to drive away just as the film cuts to credits.